 The most important factor is that net-zero buildings operate on renewable energy sources, mostly solar but also wind and hydropower, that cater to all electricity and HVAC requirements.
 Truly net-zero buildings operate off-grid, although, in reality, a large percentage remain connected… just in case!

 We know the goals, but we also need guidance.
 So, let’s look at some of the essential elements that enable us to achieve a net-zero result, including a peek at the codes, standards, and certifications that will help us get there.

 Achieving Net Zero Energy With Codes, Performance Ratings, & Certifications

 We’ve had a green building standard in the U.S. since 2007, but in 2016, the American National Standards Institute (ANSI) approved the ICC/ASHRAE 700-2015 National Green Building Standard.
 It assigns points for sustainable (green) building practices related to resource and energy efficiency, water, indoor environmental quality, lot and site development, and homeowner education.

-July 2021, saw the release of an updated International Green Construction Code (IgCC).
-It is an invaluable model code that, amongst other things, is formulated to help cities, states, and countries deal with scarce resources and build smarter, stronger, more sustainably, and more resiliently, lowering both operating costs and energy usage.
+July 2021 saw the release of an updated International Green Construction Code (IgCC).
+It is an invaluable model code that, amongst other things, is formulated to help cities, states, and countries deal with scarce resources and build smarter, stronger, more sustainably, and more resilient, lowering operating costs and energy usage.

 WorldGBC’s latest status report draws attention to the emissions caused by steel and concrete production.
 And they are huge.
 But the new technologies that we can use for carbon capture are evolving, including CarbFix which almost magically converts CO2 into stone.
 That includes the CO2 used for steel production.